 Procedures of arithmetic computation will be developed using inductive and deductive reasoning.
 Topics include numeration systems, whole numbers, integers, rational numbers, and number theory.
 Word problems will be stressed.
+The content of the Math101/102 sequence is consistent with the material found on the PAPA examination.
 Prerequisite: CORE 098 Mathematical skills.
-Offered fall semester.
+Offered fall and spring semesters.